Gernott/mask/Documentation/Introduction/Index.rst

 Mask in not the only content element creation extension.
 There is also `Dynamic Content Elements (DCE) <https://extensions.typo3.org/extension/dce>`__ .
 In contrast to Mask, DCE utilizes flexforms extensively.
 The downsides of using flexform is already discussed above.
-The backend module is build the good old fashioned way.
+The backend module is built the good old fashioned way.
 The overview of the fields of an element can become a bit overwhelming, if your element grows.
 Also you have to adjust the TCA manually after TYPO3 upgrades, as there are no migrations.
 DCE loads your content